evanyeyeye/over-the-wire/bandit/bandit0.md

 $ ssh bandit0@bandit.labs.overthewire.org
 ```

-Password for level is given as bandit0.
+Password for level is given as bandit0

+*All descriptions are borrowed from OverTheWire.*